 A disadvantage of the approach above is that one is restricted to circular components with a fixed disorientation angle which makes it hard to analyze components that are close together.
 In such settings one may want to use the command calcComponents

 .
-This command starts with evenly distributed orientations and lets the crawl towards the closest prefered orientation.
-At the end of this process the command returns these prefered orientation and the percentage of orientations that crawled to each of them.
+This command starts with evenly distributed orientations and lets the crawl towards the closest preferred orientation.
+At the end of this process the command returns these preferred orientation and the percentage of orientations that crawled to each of them.

 [ori, vol] = calcComponents(odf);